 Scientists do not know how glehnia works.
 Very little laboratory research has been done with this herb, which is often used in traditional Chinese medicine.
-Some lab studies show that glehnia stimulates the heart’s ability to contract, has antibacterial effects, and works as a topical pain killer in mice.
+A few lab studies in mice show that glehnia has anti-inflammatory properties.
 It is not known if these effects occur in the human body.

-Theoretically, glehnia may have additive effects with anticoagulant and antiplatelet agents due to the coumarin component.
+Both pyranocoumarins as well as furanocoumarins such as imperatorin, psoralen, and bergapten have been indentified in glehnia (11) (14) (15).
+Theoretically, glehnia may have phototoxic effects or CYP3A4 interactions due to furanocoumarin components.
 Additional research is necessary to determine the safety and efficacy of this botanical.

-It has been reported that glehnia root can hemolyze blood cells, stimulate myocardial contractility, and exert antibacterial effects (8).
-Studies in mice demonstrated analgesic effects of glehnia root extracts (2); and intraperitoneal injection of a glehnia extract was found to inhibit topical edema and substantially reduced inflammatory damage, vascular permeability, cytokine production, and neutrophil-mediated myeloperoxidase activity (1).
-The anti-inflammatory properties of glehnia may be due to the inhibition of proinflammatory mediators, such as nitric oxide, prostaglandin E2, tumor necrosis factor, and interleukin 1-beta, via suppression of NF-kappaB- and mitogen-activated protein kinases-dependent pathways (9).
-Imperatorin, a compound isolated from glehnia roots, blocks the protein expression of inducible nitric oxide synthase and cyclooxygenase-2 (COX-2) in LPS-stimulated RAW264.7 macrophages significantly (11).
+Reports suggest that glehnia root can hemolyze blood cells, stimulate myocardial contractility, and exert antibacterial effects (8).
+Studies in mice demonstrated analgesic effects with glehnia root extracts (2).
+An intraperitoneal injection of a glehnia extract inhibited topical edema and reduced inflammation, vascular permeability, cytokine production, and neutrophil-mediated myeloperoxidase activity (1).
+Anti-inflammatory effects may be due to inhibition of proinflammatory mediators such as nitric oxide, prostaglandin E2, tumor necrosis factor, and interleukin 1-beta via suppression of NF-kappaB- and mitogen-activated protein kinases-dependent pathways (9).
+Imperatorin, a compound isolated from glehnia root, blocks protein expression of inducible NO synthase and COX-2 in LPS-stimulated RAW264.7 macrophages (11).

-Polyacetylenic compounds extracted from glehnia fruit may have antiproliferative activity against human gastric adenocarcinoma, (MK-1), human uterine carcinoma (HeLa), and murine malignant melanoma (B16F10) cancer cell lines (3).
+Polyacetylenic compounds extracted from glehnia fruit may have antiproliferative activity against human gastric adenocarcinoma, human uterine carcinoma, and murine malignant melanoma cancer cell lines (3).